mrahman4/AlexaSamTemplate/instructions/2-lambda-function.md

 3.  **Click "Tables" at the left hand side of the screen to go to tables console.**

 3.  **Create Stories table** Click on "Create Table" button at the top of the screen.
 Then add information for the first table.
-Table name is "StoriesTable" and Primary partition key is "pkStoryID" with type "Number". then clikc on "create" button at the bottom of the screen
+Table name is "StoriesTable" and Primary partition key is "pkStoryID" with type "Number". then click on "create" button at the bottom of the screen

 4.  **Create parts table** Click on "Create Table" button at the top of the screen.
 Then add information for the 2nd table.
 Table name is "StoryPartsTable".
 Primary partition key is "pkStoryID" with type "Number".
-Primary sort key is "skPartID" with type "Number". then clikc on "create" button at the bottom of the screen
+Primary sort key is "skPartID" with type "Number". then click on "create" button at the bottom of the screen

 [![Next](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/buttons/button_next_connect_vui_to_code._TTH_.png)](./3-connect-vui-to-code.md)